dylanmei/magnetic.tapes/README.md

 # Magnetic Tapes

-Magnetic Tapes is a record/playback proxy for testing .NET-/Mono-based applications that access external HTTP resources such as web services and RESTful APIs.
+Magnetic Tapes is a recording and playback proxy for testing .NET-/Mono-based applications that access external HTTP resources such as web services and RESTful APIs.
 The project was inspired by the [VCR](https://github.com/myronmarston/vcr) Ruby library.

 ## Copyright